 Real-time tracking helps you identify such things, so you can make sure your employees can perform at their best.

 5. Speed Up Payroll Processes

-With so many hours spent on processing payroll in the traditional way, time tracking technology will reduce the amount of time your payroll department spends on it.
+With so many hours spent on payroll processing in the traditional way, time-tracking technology will reduce the amount of time your payroll department spends on payroll management.

-This kind of streamlined process not only reduces the risk of errors but also the amount you pay to payroll personnel for their hours of work.
+This kind of payroll management not only reduces the risk of errors, but also the amount you pay to payroll personnel for their hours of work.
 This lets them focus on other administrative tasks.